What Learning Pathways are offered at Arizona Language Preparatory?

 Will students follow a typical school schedule?

-Parents will have the ability to create a schedule for the students that fits into each home’s schedule.
+Parents will have the ability to create a schedule for the students that fit into each home’s schedule.
+There are also sample schedules available.

 How many hours per day will students need access to a computer?
 If a student does not have access to a computer due to parents’ scheduled use, will the district be able to provide one?